Career Exploration

 Our counseling team provides numerous opportunities for students to explore different care paths and areas of interest.
+Check out our newest opportunity to meet with real people currently in professions of interest!

 All Colorado students are REQUIRED to complete an ICAP – Individual Career and Academic Plan.
 The FHS ICAP has several components, all of which must be completed during your HS career.
 See your counselor if you have questions or need assistance logging in to your Naviance account.